DauntlessStudio/Bedrock-Developments/documentation/commands.md

 ```
 bed world new --flat --mode 1 --test "Test World"
 ```
-Imports a new superflat, creative world with gamerule presets to turn of things like weather, the daylight cycle, mob griefing, etc. called "Test World".
+Imports a new superflat, creative world with gamerule presets to turn off things like weather, the daylight cycle, mob griefing, etc. called "Test World".

 &nbsp;